China Says U.S. Has Begun 'Largest Trade War' In History, Retaliates With Tariffs

 Substantial they may be, but the average U.S. consumer will likely not see these impacts directly for a little while.
 Mary Lovely, economics professor at Syracuse University, says that roughly 60 percent of U.S.-China trade involves parts and supplies, rather than final goods — so the most immediate effect will be felt by the companies making the products, not the consumers finding them on store shelves.

-But eventually those costs will take their toll on the average wallet — and it likely won't be simply because of these tariffs.
-Jeremy Haft, author of Unmade in China, tells NPR's Noel King that Beijing has a number of arrows in its economic quiver, and that it is "already using these weapons."
+But eventually those costs will take their toll on the average wallet, and it likely won't be simply because of these tariffs.
+Jeremy Haft, author of Unmade in China, tells NPR's Noel King that Beijing has a number of arrows in its economic quiver and that it is "already using these weapons."

 "China can make it much more difficult to operate on the mainland," Haft says.
 "For example, they can quarantine [U.S.] products for a long time.
 They can make products difficult to clear customs."